If you're running a SaaS or subscription business, you already know churn is bad. Losing customers means losing revenue. Simple math.

 Let's look at a concrete example.

-Say you have a customer paying $49/month who cancels after their first month.
-On your dashboard, you see -$49 in churned MRR.
+Say you have a customer paying $60/month, and customers like them typically stay about 12 months.
+This one cancels after paying for their first month.
+On your dashboard, you see -$60 in churned MRR.
 That feels manageable.
 You think, "We'll just replace them with a new customer next month."

 Now here's where it gets worse.